ChaosHour/datacheck/README.md

 ## Requirements:

 - Docker
-- data-diff is included in docker image
+- data-diff is included in the docker image
 - Python 3.10 and above will work